 Our clients call upon us to work on their hardest problems—delivering effective health care, protecting warfighters and their families, keeping our national infrastructure secure, bringing into focus the traditional boundaries between consumer products and manufacturing as those boundaries blur.

 Booz Allen was founded on the notion that we could help companies succeed by bringing them expert, candid advice and an outside perspective on their business.
 The analysis and perspective generated by that talent can be found in the case studies and thought leadership produced by our people.

 Learn more about Booz Allen's diverse culture and environment of inclusion that fosters respect and opportunity for all employees.

 We've come a long way delivering innovative solutions.
 But our next chapter is still being written.

 Our 22,600 engineers, scientists, software developers, technologists, and consultants live to solve problems that matter.
 We’re proud of the diversity throughout our organization, from our most junior ranks to our board of directors and leadership team.

-We count among our many defense and intelligence clients all four branches of the U.S. military, the Office of the Secretary of Defense, the Joint Staff, and others.
+Among our many defense and intelligence clients, we count all four branches of the U.S. military, the Office of the Secretary of Defense, the Joint Staff, and others.